manferlo81/bundlib/README.md

 * *type:* `string`
 * *defaults to* `".cache"`

-*Defines the directory to be used for cache storage, relative to the project root.*
+*Defines the directory to be used for cache, relative to the project root.*

 ## CLI